Hello!

 After a decade of avoiding gluten, I was a dab-hand at converting recipes to be gluten-free, but the move to veganism really threw me!
 Despite endless searching on the internet, often the good recipes I found were either gluten free or vegan, but not both.

-So, with a steep learning curve, I decided to experiment and create my own recipes instead, just like I did when I first went gluten-free.
-This blog is my way of recording the best recipes I've created so that I can easily refer back to them and hopefully others will benefit from using this resource too!
+So, with my chef's training supporting me, I decided to experiment and create my own recipes instead, just like I did when I first went gluten-free.
+This blog was my way of recording the best recipes I'd created so that I could easily refer back to them and hopefully others will benefit from using this resource too!

 Getting Kids to Eat Healthy Family Food